Henrique Dourado

-José Henrique da Silva Dourado (born 15 September 1989), known as Henrique Dourado or simply Henrique, is a Brazilian footballer who plays as a forward.
+José Henrique da Silva Dourado (born 15 September 1989), known as Henrique Dourado, is a Brazilian professional footballer who plays as a forward for Botafogo-PB.

 Career

 Early career

-Born in São Paulo, Henrique made his senior debut with Guarulhos, in the 2008 Campeonato Paulista Segunda Divisão (state league fourth division).
+Born in São Paulo, Dourado made his senior debut with Guarulhos, in the 2008 Campeonato Paulista Segunda Divisão (state league fourth division).
 In the following year, he joined Lemense in the same category, and scored 14 goals in the 2009 Paulista Segunda Divisão.

-In 2010, Henrique signed a contract with União São João.
+In 2010, Dourado signed a contract with União São João.
 In August 2011, he joined Santo André.
 He made his debut for the club on 21 August, against Joinville, and scored a goal almost a month later, against Brasil de Pelotas.

-In September, Henrique left Santo André and joined Cianorte.
+In September 2011, Dourado left Santo André and joined Cianorte.
 A year later, he joined Chapecoense.
 He helped the team to promotion, scoring 5 goals in only 8 matches.
 In December 2012, he signed a contract with Mogi Mirim.
 He made his Sapo debut on 20 January 2013, against Ponte Preta.
 He scored his first goal on the 31st, against Corinthians.
-On 27 April, he scored a hat-trick in a 6-0 routing against Botafogo-SP.
+On 27 April, he scored a hat-trick in a 6–0 routing against Botafogo-SP.

 Santos

-On 21 May 2013, Henrique signed a one-year loan deal with Santos, with his rights being assigned to Mirassol.
-Five days later, he made Peixe - and Série A - debut, in a 0-0 draw against Flamengo.
+On 21 May 2013, Dourado signed a one-year loan deal with Santos, with his rights being assigned to Mirassol.
+Five days later, he made Peixe - and Série A - debut, in a 0–0 draw against Flamengo.

 Portuguesa

-On 9 September 2013, after only three league appearances for Santos, Henrique signed with Portuguesa.
+On 9 September 2013, after only three league appearances for Santos, Dourado signed with Portuguesa.
 He scored three goals during the season, with Portuguesa being relegated despite finishing in 12th.

 Palmeiras

-After being the topscorer of Lusa in 2014 Campeonato Paulista, Henrique joined Palmeiras on 28 April 2014, on loan until the end of the year.
+After being the topscorer of Lusa in 2014 Campeonato Paulista, Dourado joined Palmeiras on 28 April 2014, on loan until the end of the year.
+He was the club's top goalscorer with 16 goals (the second-best in the competition) as his side narrowly avoided relegation.

-Cruzeiro / Vitória de Guimarães
+Cruzeiro and Vitória de Guimarães

-A disappointing spell at Cruzeiro saw Henrique move to Portuguese club Vitória de Guimarães for the 2015/16 season, where he scored 12 goals in 30 games.
+On 7 February 2015, Dourado was announced at Cruzeiro on loan until the end of the year.
+After scoring just once in six months, he moved to Portuguese club Vitória de Guimarães for the 2015–16 season, where he scored 12 goals in 30 games.

 Fluminense

-On 30 June 2016, Henrique returned to Brazil with Fluminense.
-The striker scored a penalty in normal time to help secure a 3-3 draw in the final of the 2017 Taça Guanabara, against bitter rivals Flamengo.
+On 30 June 2016, Dourado returned to Brazil with Fluminense.
+The striker scored a penalty in normal time to help secure a 3–3 draw in the final of the 2017 Taça Guanabara, against bitter rivals Flamengo.
 Fluminense went on to win in the penalty shootout.

-Playing for Fluminense, he was the top scorer of Campeonato Brasileiro Série A in 2017, along with Jô (for Corinthians), both with 18 goals.
+Playing for Fluminense, he was the top scorer of the 2017 Série A along with Jô (for Corinthians), both with 18 goals.
 In 2017, he was also the country's isolated top scorer amongst players of the top division, with 32 goals.